Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_To_Python_Tutorial.md

 ---
 layout: post
-title: Tutorial of python with jump to python,open-book.
+title: Tutorial of python with Jump To Python,open-book.
 subtitle: I will let you know the basics of python syntax.
 category: Python
 tags: [language, python]